Parking at Cardiff

 All car parks are open 24 hours a day, seven days a week, whilst each one carries the Park Mark Award for quality and security.

-Cardiff Airport guide
+Guide to Cardiff Airport

 Cardiff Airport (CWL) is the biggest flight hub in Wales and the 20th-busiest airport in the UK.
 Serving passengers from Cardiff, South Wales, Mid Wales and West Wales, CWL offers mostly short-haul flights to Europe and within Great Britain and the Channel Islands.
 Over one million passengers used Cardiff Airport in 2016.